spsforks/SCons-scons-wiki/GSoC2008/Ideas.md

 ### Smarter Treatment of Intermediate Targets

-[[!bug 583]] is about implementing something similar to the .INTERMEDIATE and .SECONDARY special targets in GNU `make` (see the description in the [manual](http://www.gnu.org/software/make/manual/make.html#Chained-Rules)).
+[bug #583](/SCons/scons/issues/583) is about implementing something similar to the .INTERMEDIATE and .SECONDARY special targets in GNU `make` (see the description in the [manual](http://www.gnu.org/software/make/manual/make.html#Chained-Rules)).
 A SECONDARY target is only built if it is needed by a downstream target that's being rebuilt.
 An INTERMEDIATE target is a SECONDARY that is automatically deleted once all downstream targets using it are successfully built.

 This idea will need four things to be implemented: